Barry & Enright Productions: Employees

 In addition, Jim Perry, Peter Tomarken, Patrick Wayne and Bill Rafferty were given auditions for future game show pilots, none of which were produced.
 Wayne was eventually chosen to host the aforementioned short-lived 1990 version of Tic Tac Dough, which was the last Barry & Enright production prior to Enright's folding of the company in 1991.

 Ownership of properties

 On December 2, 1992, SPE made a deal to acquire the Barry & Enright game show library.
 The deal was completed on December 7, 1992.

 Today, the pre-scandal library is owned by NBCUniversal Television Distribution and the post-scandal library is owned by Sony Pictures Television.

-However, there are a few exceptions: the 1950s version of Tic-Tac-Dough is owned by NBC Universal, the 1950s version of Winky Dink and You is owned by its creators, Harry W. Pritchett and Edwin Brit Wyckoff, the 1958-1973 original version of Concentration is co-owned by Fremantle, and the 1989 kids' version of Pictionary is held by NBCUniversal Television Studio through their ownership of the MCA library.
+However, there are a few exceptions: the 1950s version of Tic-Tac-Dough is owned by NBC Universal, the 1950s version of Winky Dink and You is owned by its creators, Harry W. Pritchett and Edwin Brit Wyckoff, the 1958–1973 original version of Concentration is co-owned by Fremantle, and the 1989 kids' version of Pictionary is held by NBCUniversal Television Studio through their ownership of the MCA library.
+The Walt Disney Company owns the global rights to the 1980 unsold television Western crime drama series pilot Jake's Way on behalf of Disney Television Studios via 20th Television.